North Palos School District 117 Acceleration Procedures

 North Palos District 117 recognizes that some children may be ready for kindergarten early.

-A written request must be made to the Assistant Superintendent of Teaching and Learning.
+A written request must be made to the Curriculum Director.
 To be considered for early admittance to kindergarten, the student must meet the following criteria:

 - Show emotional maturity, good social adjustment, exceptional pre-academic skills, and superior intelligence.

 - A score in the 50th percentile (fall norms) on AIMSweb early numeracy probes of oral counting, number identification, quantity discrimination, and the missing number.

 - Able to identify all letters and sounds.

 - Able to read a level C passage at the independent or instructional level using Fountas and Pinnell’s benchmark leveled literacy system.

-The above assessments will be administered prior to the start of the school year and the Assistant Superintendent of Teaching and Learning will contact the parents with the grade level recommendation within 7 days of the screening.
+The above assessments will be administered prior to the start of the school year and the Curriculum Director will contact the parents with the grade level recommendation within 7 days of the screening.

 Early Admittance to First Grade

-A written request must be made to the Assistant Superintendent of Teaching and Learning.
+A written request must be made to the Curriculum Director.
 Early admittance to first grade follows two tracks--those that attended an accredited kindergarten earlier than the age of 5 and those requesting to enter first grade without attending kindergarten.
 Criteria for both scenarios are outlined below.

 Early Admittance for Students that Attended an Accredited Kindergarten